 rxInventory scales from small networks to installations with several ten thousand clients.
 A variety of mainstream SQL databases are supported.
 This way there is virtually no limit on the amount of data it can handle.
 MS-JET (Microsoft Access), Microsoft SQL Server, Oracle Database, MySQL and PostgreSQL are equally supported.
 Data can be migrated between these different kinds of databases anytime by using the rxInventory console.

 rxInventory offers an powerful designer for custom queries.
 It allows the most advanced analysis of nearly every aspect of the asset data.
 The result sets can be transferred to other applications too, e.g. to Microsoft Excel.
 Network administrators and software developers can additionally access live rxInventory data by selecting from ordinary SQL database views created from custom queries.

-rxInventory offers an always current analysis of the licensing situation in a company.
+rxInventory offers a live analysis of the licensing situation in a company. of the licensing situation in a company.
 With the integrated license management the identified software packages are assigned to products by definable rules.
 Information about the addition, removal, date of purchase, expiration and price of license packs are subsequently assigned on the product level.
 The resulting difference between detected software and assigned licenses reliably denotes the state of licensing.

 Free custom Assets

-rxInventory allows manually adding and classifying of assets into own device classes.
+rxInventory allows manual addition and classification of assets into own device classes.
 This is useful if an automatic scan is impossible, but you want to keep e.g. fixed assets in the database.
 Besides the standard properties you may include user-defined information, purchase dates and contract periods as well as corresponding documents.
 Custom assets are free of charge and will not consume any licenses.